 There are 117 elements which are having diversified chemical properties.
-From long before many scientists had worked on these elements to arrange them sequentially to form Periodic Table.
+From long before many scientists had worked on these elements to arrange them sequentially to form Periodic classification of elements.
 Out of them Dobereiner, Newland, Mendeleev and their works are very famous.
-According to their experiments, Modern Periodic table has been formed where they tried to arrange all elements in sequence.
+According to their experiments, Modern Periodic table has been formed where they tried to arrange all elements in sequence to form periodic table.
 Here are some concepts and questioner to clear all doubts.

 PROBLEMS RELATED TO PERIODIC CLASSIFICATION OF ELEMENTS

 ANSWER IN BRIEF

 Qs1: How do you show the triad of Dobereiner in Alkali metal group in periodic classification of elements?

 Ans1: Lithium, Sodium and Potassium are alkali metals having similar chemical properties and form a triad.
-Lithium and Potassium have one intermediate element with same property Sodium.
+Lithium and Potassium have one intermediate element with same property Sodium in periodic table.